Skip to content

 What happens next

 After you reach out, I review for fit, scope, and timing.
-If the work looks aligned, I respond with the most useful next step instead of generic back-and-forth.
+If it looks aligned, I will reply with a useful next step.

 1. 1